 Perhaps these become seeds for more team level conversation?

 On any team, vulnerability-based trust is not a given, nor does it magically appear after a single retrospective.
 It will take time and many instances of individuals admitting their fears, their mistakes and taking risks that move them outside of their comfort zones.

-I’ll share with you one more technique that I’ve found helpful in accelerating the development of deep levels of trust on a team: Personal Maps – Getting to Know the Whole Human Being.
+I’ll share with you a few more techniques that I’ve found helpful in accelerating the development of deep levels of trust on a team:

 Take either exercise for a spin with your team, and feel free to share your experiences in the comments.
 What besides fear could be holding you back?